stdioGangsta/MarstekMonitor/README.md

 ### Known issues with HW v0.1
 These will be solved in the next HW iteration
--GPIO12 used for RS485.
+1. GPIO12 used for RS485.
 GPIO12 is an ESP32 strapping pin.
 This can cause issues on reset.
--Switch to right-angle JST-XH connector
+2. Switch to right-angle JST-XH connector
--Footprint for Buck-boost and RS485 module: TH diameter slighty too small.
+3. Footprint for Buck-boost and RS485 module: TH diameter slighty too small.
 Modules fit, but need to be forced in.
--Silkscreen for Lilygo T-display does not match actual footprint -Panel mount Weipu 6p connector does not seem to exist.
+4. Silkscreen for Lilygo T-display does not match actual footprint
+5. Panel mount Weipu 6p connector does not seem to exist.